Elevated Prolactin / Hyperprolactinemia and Male Infertility

 See the "Fertility Medications Cost" section of this website for more information on cabergoline pricing at several regional and fertility-specific pharmacies.

 If no tumor is present, prolactin levels should be checked one month after treatment begins, then every three months for one year, and yearly afterward; once normal prolactin levels have been maintained for six months, discontinue the medication and monitor prolactin levels.
-However, if prolactin has not normalized by six months after beginning treatment, then consider adding clomiphene or gonadotropins to increase testosterone levels.
+However, if prolactin has not normalized by six months after beginning treatment, then consider adding a SERM or HCG to increase testosterone levels.

 If a pituitary tumor is present, prolactin levels should be checked one month after treatment begins, then every three months for one year, and yearly afterward.
 For a macroadenoma, repeat the imaging tests in three months if the prolactin levels are not improving or if new symptoms arise; if the prolactin levels are improving, imaging should be repeated in six to twelve months.
 If there are any visual field changes, repeat the imaging immediately, to see if the tumor is impinging on the optic chiasm.
 For microadenomas, which rarely progress in size, repeat the imaging in twelve months.
 If two years of treatment have passed with normal prolactin and no visible tumor, the treatment can be tapered off.
 However, there is a 25–70 percent recurrence rate.